MatheuZSecurity/Rootkit/Ring0/Protecting-Files/README.md

 This kernel module demonstrates how to use ftrace hooking to intercept and modify the behavior of Linux system calls.
 It hooks the following syscalls:

-- read → Alters the contents of a specific file (/tmp/data.txt)
+- write → Alters the contents of a specific file (/root/data.txt)
 - mount → Blocks mounting of certain paths
 - kill → Provides hidden commands for toggling module visibility and privilege escalation